 - Engaging in scholarly work (e.g., peer review, research, etc.)

 - Speaking at nursing conferences

 Where Do Nurse Educators Work?

-Nurse educators teach in universities, and technical schools, as well as hospital-based nursing programs.
-They also frequently work as administrators, consultants, or even independent contractors in a wide variety of nursing education-focused areas.
-Within hospital and clinical settings, they help promote the professional development and growth of new nurses from novice to expert.
-Within university settings their role is more focused on background education typically in classroom environments.
+Nurse educators teach in universities, technical schools, and hospital-based nursing programs.
+They also frequently work as administrators, consultants, or even independent contractors in various nursing education-focused areas.
+Within hospital and clinical settings, they help promote new nurses’ professional development and growth from novice to expert.
+Within university settings, they help students excel in the classroom.